Zero-OS/resourcepool/autosetup/README.md

 - blueprints
   - generate jwt tokens needed
   - create `configuration.bp`, `network.bp` and `bootstrap.bp` based on template and arguments
-  - execute these 3 blueprint on ays
+  - execute these 3 blueprints on ays

-In order to configure this workflow, you have multiple arguments to pass to the script:
+In order to configure this workflow, you need to pass multiple arguments to the script:
 - `--server`: the remote Zero-OS server (address or hostname)
-  - `--password`: optional password (jwt token) needed to connect the
+  - `--password`: optional password (jwt token) needed to connect the server
 - `--container`: 0-orchestrator container name
 - `--domain`: (optional) domain name used for caddy
-- `--zt-net`: zerotier network the container need to joins
+- `--zt-net`: zerotier network the container need to join
-- `--upstream`: upstream git repository (need to be formatted: `ssh://user@host:repository`)
+- `--upstream`: upstream git repository (needs to be formatted: `ssh://user@host:repository`)
 - `--email`: e-mail address used by git commits and caddy registration (default: `info@gig.tech`)
-- `--organization`: (optional) organization to server by 0-orchestrator
+- `--organization`: (optional) organization to serve by 0-orchestrator
 - `--client-id`: itsyou.online clientid used to generate a token
 - `--client-secret`: itsyou.online clientsecret used to generate a token
 - `--network`: network type to use (`g8`, `switchless` or `packet`)